SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 You can add property observers to any stored properties you define.
 You can also add property observers to any inherited property (whether stored or computed) by overriding the property within a subclass.
-Inheritance and overriding are described in :doc:`Inheritance`.
+Property overriding is described in :ref:`Inheritance_Overriding`.

-..
-TODO: update this link to point to the specific section on property overriding once it has been written.

 .. note::